Molly M. King

 Ph.D.
 2019, Sociology, Stanford University

-Molly King's research focuses on inequalities in information and knowledge and the implications of these inequalities for people's lives.
+Molly M. King focuses on inequalities in information and knowledge and the implications of these inequalities for people's lives.
 She uses statistical and computational methods - paired with a commitment to open science - to better understand who "owns" knowledge and the inequalities involved in its creation and distribution.
-Her most recent project looks at gender gaps across 16 different domains of factual knowledge.
-King enjoys working collaboratively and hopes to work with students at SCU on research (if you are interested: please take a look at her website!).
+Her current projects focus on scientific careers and knowledge about climate change.
+King enjoys working collaboratively with undergraduate research assistants at SCU.